demisto/content/Packs/CortexXDR/README.md

 ### 12. xdr-get-create-distribution-status
 ---
-Check the status of the installation package.
+Gets the status of the installation package.
 ##### Required Permissions
 **FILL IN REQUIRED PERMISSIONS HERE**
 ##### Base Command